Intermediate Care Unit at the St Francis Referral Hospital

 Training

-Two 1-week intensive courses are scheduled, as well as e-learning and hands-on training, in collaboration with the University Hospital Basel, Switzerland.
-Training will cover, among others, treatment of trauma, stroke, sepsis, heart failure, cardiac arrhythmias, respiratory arrest, severe obstetric and gynecologic problems, hemorrhage and other severe conditions, recognition and treatment of deteriorating conditions, blood transfusions, indication and use of vasoactive medications, antibiotic stewardship, use of point-of-care ultrasound, advanced cardiac life support (ACLS), advanced trauma life support (ATLS), performing and interpreting electrocardiograms (ECG), non-invasive ventilation, invasive procedures and physiotherapy.
+Two one-week intensive courses are planned, as well as e-learning and hands-on training, in collaboration with the University Hospital of Basel, Switzerland.
+Training will cover trauma, stroke, sepsis, heart failure, cardiac arrhythmias, respiratory arrest, major obstetric and gynecologic problems, bleeding and other serious conditions, recognition and management of deteriorating conditions, blood transfusion, indication and use of vasoactive drugs, antibiotic stewardship, use of point-of-care ultrasound, advanced cardiac life support (ACLS), advanced trauma life support (ATLS), performance and interpretation of electrocardiograms (ECG), non-invasive ventilation, invasive procedures and physiotherapy.

 Organisation

-Organisational measures include a three-shift working roster including nurses and at least one doctor per shift who stays at- and is responsible for IMC-patients, the close collaboration of the IMC doctors with the specialised department teams, the patient flow from the emergency department and theatres to IMC and later to the wards, including the implementation of a communication systems between these units, a rapid diagnosis and therapy for stroke patients who are presenting within 4.5 hours after first symptoms, and the visits of patients' relatives.
+Organisational measures include a three-shift rota with nurses and at least one physician per shift staying at the IMC and being responsible for IMC patients, close collaboration between the IMC physicians and the specialist department teams, patient flow from the ED and theatres to the IMC and later to the wards, including the implementation of a communication system between these units, a rapid diagnosis and treament of stroke patients presenting within 4.5 hours of the onset of symptoms, and the patient relatives' visits.

 Implementation of Equipment

-Various equipment will be introduced, including patient monitors, ventilators for non-invasive ventilation, an ultrasound machine, an ECG-machine and a defibrillator, the Abbott iSTAT point of care lab system, and a suction machine.
-All equipment is protected by stabilizers.
+Several pieces of equipment will be introduced, including patient monitors, ventilators for non-invasive ventilation, an ultrasound machine, an ECG machine and a defibrillator, the Abbott iSTAT point of care laboratory system and a suction machine.
+All equipment is protected by stabilisers.

 Sustainability

-IMC patients will be charged a regular admission fee – similar to the ER service.
-All services done will be charged at a reasonable price.
-Patients who cannot pay these fees, may get a waiver from payment.
-Salaries for nurses and one doctor will be paid by SFRH, two local medical doctors and one nurse certified in Intensive care nursing will be paid by project money.
-After 3-4 years, the project will be handed over to the hospital.
-Since income will increase over the project period, the IMC should be able to generate enough income to pay for maintenance of the IMC staff.
-All staff will remain employed, because from the beginning, the salary of most staff is already paid by the Hospital.
-The collaboration between the partners will remain as it is since decades, and training and teaching will go on through daily bed side teaching and regular courses by trained local nurses and doctors.
-Thanks to the “train the trainers” concept, knowledge and skills can be transferred to more health care staff in future.
+Patients at the IMC will be charged a regular admission fee, similar to the emergency service.
+All services provided are charged at a reasonable rate.
+Patients who are unable to pay these fees may be exempted from payment.
+The salaries of the nurses and one doctor will be paid by SFRH, while two local medical doctors and one ICU nurse will be paid by the project.
+The project will be handed over to the hospital after 3-4 years.
+As revenues increase over the course of the project, the IMC should be able to generate enough income to pay for the maintenance of the IMC staff.
+All staff will continue to be employed, as the majority of staff will have their salaries paid by the hospital from the outset.
+Collaboration between the partners will remain as it has been for decades, and training and teaching will continue through daily bedside teaching and regular courses by trained local nurses and doctors.
+A 'train the trainers' approach will enable knowledge and skills to be transferred to more health workers in the future.

-The IMC will add to the local health care system consisting of referral from primary health care facilities- ED- surgical theatre-IMC, and reduce morbidity and mortality of severely sick patients.
-It will be a nation-wide model, to be implemented in other hospitals.
+The IMC will complement the local health care system of referral from primary health care facilities - ED - surgical theatre - IMC and reduce morbidity and mortality of critically ill patients.
+It will be a national model to be replicated in other hospitals.

 This will be the first intermediate care unit in rural areas in Tanzania.